 Canva – This is a free, must have tool.
 Canva makes basic graphic design extremely simple without sacrificing any quality.
 This is great tool to help you design blog graphics, infographics, memes, social media promos, and anything else that needs a bit of flair.
 All of the graphics on DYD are made on Canva.

-Pic Monkey - Pic Monkey is perfect for photo editing.
+Pic Monkey – Pic Monkey is perfect for photo editing.
 The paid account is more affordable than Adobe or other premium alternatives, and while not as good as Canva, you can still create a variety of graphics and multimedia.
+For what it is, it’s fucking cheap.

 Affiliate Window – Another great affiliate network worth checking out.